Bumper Filler Buyer's Guide

 What is a bumper filler and what does it do?

 A bumper filler, sometimes called a bumper filler panel, is responsible for filling the gap between the bumper and the vehicle's body.
 Since it seals the gap, it also serves as an extra layer of protection from road debris.
-Bumper fillers also add highlights to your vehicle, giving it a clean and finished look.
+It also prevents the bumper from making noise when it collides with another object.
+Moreover, bumper fillers also add highlights to your vehicle, giving it a clean and finished look.
 The size and design of your bumper filler will greatly depend on your vehicle’s year, make, and model.

 Bumper fillers vs Body Fillers